RevDeBug/revdebug-tutorial-js-apm/README.md

-## REVDEBUG Cypress Integrtion tutorial
+## REVDEBUG Cypress Integration tutorial

 The following application is a simple web based sql console with few Cypress end-to-end tests.
 The third one test fails because the latest changes in the application.
 Follow the instructions below to add RevDeBug module, insert the Cypress integration snipped and run the tests.